pavka14/ansible/README.md

  - download and install Matomo, install phpMyAdmin (which comes as a package)
  - save configurations, which includes:
    - add username and password to be used for basic authentication to the website (this is NOT a Linux user)
-   - allow the Nginx user to read the phpMyAdmin code
+   - allow the nginx user to read the phpMyAdmin code
-   - create Nginx server configuration from Jinja templates
+   - create nginx server configuration from Jinja templates

 What the end result should be:
  - a working Matomo installation, accessible via the domain or subdomain you set in the .env file, with configured SSL